 William Dobbs from Dead & Buried is an excellent example of this, what with him making a town entirely populated by zombies of his own creation, who he views as his children and his works of art, as well as a very unhealthy interest in the dead.

 The Bible comes down pretty hard on divination in general, including necromancy, and exhorts the Israelites not to put their faith in sorcerors.
-However, it's because those practices are associated with alien gods (not that kind) and human sacrifice ... not because they don't work.
-At one point (book of Judges?), a necromancer conjures the spirit of Samuel, a dead prophet, to ask some questions.
+However, it's because those practices are associated with alien gods (not that kind) and Human Sacrifice... not because they don't work.
+At one point (in 1 Samuel 28), a necromancer conjures the spirit of Samuel, a dead prophet, to ask some questions.
+While Samuel does show up, he's not real happy about it and basically just tells Saul that God is done with him.

 While most of her magic doesn't seem that related to the dead, she is the one who ends up taking Arthur to Avalon... which has interesting implications.